 For the to-do list enthusiast: Beta Brain waves

 Functioning at a high frequency and a low amplitude, Beta brain waves are involved in logical thinking, accomplishing tasks throughout the day, and socialization.
-A little too much Beta can result in stress and anxiety and end up draining us of energy.
+A little too much Beta can result in stress and end up draining us of energy.
 When we engage in just the right amount of focus with our Beta waves, our conscious thought and logical thinking can thrive.

 When we want to operate within our Beta brain waves to accomplish what we need to get done, we can encourage heightened focus and productivity through taking Focus Clearli.